yibo-geomatique/dashboard/Processes/ComputeBuildingEvolution/ComputeBuildingEvolution.md

 - Two new files (`.gpkg` or `.shp` depending your choice) `BuildingEVOLUTION_Strasbourg_2011_2021` and `MatchingLinks_Strasbourg_2011_2021` are automatically created.
 - Open these files in QGIS for analysis and visualization.
+- A `BuildingEvolutionStyle` file is available in the "ComputeBuildingEvolution" folder for optimal display of evolution typologies.

 ## Refinement and Quality check
 Once building evolution features have been produced, some refinements can be applied.